Table of contents

 4.3.1 Assumptions for anticipated operational occurrence analysis

-414. Anticipated operational occurrences shall be analysed in two ways as follows:
+414. Anticipated operational occurrences shall be analysed as follows:

-2a Actuation of non-safety classified systems shall not be postulated as systems mitigating the consequences of the initiating event.
-Operation of non-safety classified systems shall be postulated if a system’s designed operation could aggravate the consequences of the initiating event.
+2. Non-safety classified systems shall not be utilised as systems mitigating the consequences of the event.
+The operation of non-safety classified systems (start-up, ongoing operation or stoppage) shall be postulated if a system’s designed operation could aggravate the consequences of the initiating event.
+Systems designed for anticipated operational occurrences or postulated accidents shall be assumed to operate at their minimum level of performance.
+[2019-09-02]

 4.3.2 Assumptions for postulated accident analysis

-415. Safety-classified systems shall be assumed to operate at their minimum system performance during postulated accidents.
+415. Safety systems shall be assumed to operate at their minimum system performance during postulated accidents.
+[2019-09-02]

-416. Actuation of non-safety classified systems shall not be postulated as systems mitigating the consequences of the accident.
-Actuation of non-safety classified systems shall be postulated if a system’s designed operation could aggravate the consequences of the initiating event.
+416. Normal operation systems shall not be utilised as systems mitigating the consequences of an event.
+The operation of normal operation systems (start-up, ongoing operation or stoppage) shall be postulated if a system’s designed operation could aggravate the consequences of the initiating event.
+[2019-09-02]

-417. In analyses of category 2 postulated accidents, only safety class 2 systems may be assumed to be systems mitigating the accident from the initiating event to the controlled state.
-Operation of systems in lower safety classes shall be postulated if a system’s designed operation could aggravate the consequences of the initiating event.
+417. In analyses of postulated accidents, only systems designed for postulated accidents may be utilised as systems mitigating the consequences of an event from the initiating event up until the controlled state and during the maintenance of this state.
+The operation (start-up, ongoing operation or stoppage) of systems limiting the development of operational occurrences into accidents shall be postulated if a system’s designed operation could aggravate the consequences of the initiating event.
+[2019-09-02]

-418. Loss of the external grid shall be combined with postulated accidents if it could aggravate the consequences of the initiating event.
+418. An assumption of the loss of off-site power shall be combined with postulated accidents if it could aggravate the consequences of the initiating event.
+The loss of off-site power shall be postulated at the worst possible point of time in terms of managing the situation.
+[2019-09-02]

 4.3.3 Assumptions for design extension condition analyses